sohjnthn/For-own-learning/README.md

 At the bottom of each Python file, remember to include the following: generate_html_report(screenshots)

 The opened Google Chrome web browser keeps closing.
-This should be due to copy and paste mistakes.
+This should be due to copy and paste mistakes (removing if and else, but keeping the "Pass" message); and due to the Webstorm IDE being unable to detect some WebElements for both the desktop web browser Google Chrome; and the third smartphone application.

 =